Geography - Master of Arts (MA)

 Gain a deeper understanding of the world around you with the Master of Arts in Geography program.

-The thesis option allows you to conduct research in your chosen topic (environmental and resource management, environmental science, geomatics or human geography), and complete a thesis that typically contains significant elements of publishable quality.
+• The thesis option allows you to conduct research in your chosen topic (environmental and resource management, environmental science, geomatics or human geography), and produce an academic contribution to the field of Geography.

 • Environmental and Resource Management